piccoripico/Review-Card-Order-Customizer/README.md

 2023-08-14
 - Added 3 sort items: H)Note type name, I)Note sort field, J)Deck name

-### Sort items (For the optional direct input as ORDER BY clause, please use the items in the middle column.
-For example, "cards.did, random()")
+### Sort items (For the optional direct input to be used as ORDER BY clause, please use the items in the middle column.
+For example, 'cards.did, random()')

 | Sort Items | (SQL) | Description |
 |---|---|---|